syncthing/docs/users/syncing.rst

 parts of a file have changed without reading the file and computing new SHA256 hashes for each block.

-The watcher does not immedialy schedule a scan when a change is detected.
+The watcher does not immediately schedule a scan when a change is detected.
 It accumulates changes for 10s (adjustable by :ref:`fsWatcherDelayS <fsWatcherDelayS>`) and deleted files are further delayed for 1min.
-Therefore it is expected that you expirience a slight delay between making the change and it appearing on another device.
+Therefore it is expected that you experience a slight delay between making the change and it appearing on another device.

 Changes that were detected and hashed are transmitted to the other devices